 19th Century Poland

 At the Congress of Vienna in 1815 the great European powers divided up the continent.
-Poland was divided between Prussia, Russia and Austria.
-Prussia took the western and northern part of Poland while Russia took the centre and east.
+Poland was divided between Prussia, Russia, and Austria.
+Prussia took the western and northern parts of Poland while Russia took the center and east.
 Austria kept Galicia.

 The great powers were not willing to restore Polish independence.
-Instead they created a semi-independent Poland.
+Instead, they created a semi-independent Poland.
 The Russian part of Poland was made into the Kingdom of Poland.
-The Tsar was the monarch but his powers were limited and the kingdom had its own government and army.
+The Tsar was the monarch but his powers were limited and the kingdom had its government and army.

 20th Century Poland